dappdavid/project03/src/main/resources/solution.md

     }

     if (member.getStatus() != MemberStatus.ACTIVE) {
-        throw new RuntimeException("User is not active.");
+        throw new RuntimeException("Member is not active.");
     }

     return member;